v-dav/DepistClic/README.md

 - No medical patient or user data storage
 - Responsive on all devices with an ergonomic and interactive UI/UX
 - Latest scientific and valid information with links to sources
-- Our own custom algorithm that drives the application and provides a proper report page personalized to the patient
+- Our own custom algorithm drives the application and provides a proper report page personalized to the patient

 ## 🛠️ Tech Stack